 To keep up with the oncoming consumer demand, consider using biodegradable materials like cardboard, paper or recycled or recyclable plastic.
-If it’s good for the environment, it could be good for your sales numbers.
+It could be good for your sales numbers if it’s good for the environment.

 Implement Sustainable Materials into Your Packaging Strategy

-Product packaging is a huge part of marketing, and the key to good marketing is appealing to consumer interests.
+Product packaging is a huge part of marketing; the key to good marketing is appealing to consumer interests.
 There’s no doubt that people have become more mindful of our environment, and that includes product packaging.

 The packaging market has been moving toward sustainability for years.
 Gone are the days of single-use plastic.
-Now, consumers are demanding fiber-based products and recycled materials as a more sustainable solution.
-If you want to give consumers what they want, perhaps it’s time to introduce sustainable materials into your strategy.
+Consumers are now demanding fiber-based products and recycled materials as more sustainable solutions.
+If you want to give consumers what they want, it’s time to introduce sustainable materials into your strategy.